-Ed Burbach is co-chair of Foley’s State Attorneys General Practice.
+Ed Burbach is chair of the Government Solutions Practice and is co-chair of Foley’s State Attorneys General Practice.
 He and his team members maintain strong relationships with all state attorneys general and their staffs and attend major state attorneys general meetings.
 As a focused investigations and litigation lawyer, Ed represents corporations, individuals, and governmental entities in matters involving local, state, and federal governments – with emphasis on state attorneys general and the Federal Trade Commission (FTC).
 He gained his unique experience through personally handling significant investigations and litigation as both a leading state regulator/enforcer and in private practice.
 Over the past three decades he has handled Unfair & Deceptive Acts & Practices (“UDAP”), Medicaid fraud, FTC, price gouging, FOIA/State Public Information Act litigation, and attorney general opinions.
 Ed also has over 30 years of experience litigating significant government, pharmaceutical, health care provider, retailer, direct sales/multi-level marketing companies, insurance, energy, maritime, financial services, corporate, multistate, and class action claims.

 Appointed by now-Texas Governor, Greg Abbott, as his original deputy attorney general for litigation, Ed served as Texas’ lead litigator and directly supervised all of Attorney General Abbott’s 11 civil litigation divisions including 250 attorneys, over 600 employees and a $35 million budget.
 Ed also served as Texas’ main litigation liaison with the National Association of Attorneys General during Attorney General Abbott's first and second terms.
 Ed maintained a heavy litigation docket representing the state and its leadership in high-profile litigation such as Medicaid fraud, energy, financial services, environmental, Public Information Act, the historic Texas Tobacco Settlement, school finance, congressional redistricting, and election law challenges brought by major political candidates.
 Upon announcing Ed’s return to private practice Governor Abbott advised: